Dirac156/printf/README.md

 # Printf function

 **DESCRIPTION**
-print according to the format
+* Print according to the format.
-Return the lenght of the string printed
+* Return the lenght of the string printed.

 **Formatage**